 Keep parents or guardians informed of classroom activities involving food.
 Working as part of a team with parents or guardians to have the appropriate gluten-free substitutes available will allow the child to participate in activities, rather than feeling left out or forgotten.
 An emergency supply of snacks and treats at school may be helpful.

 All products containing any of the gluten-containing grains or flours (wheat, rye, and barley) must be completely avoided.
 Be aware that the following are types or forms of wheat and therefore must also be avoided: spelt, durum, graham, semolina, couscous and bulgur.
-In addition, oats must be avoided unless they are certified gluten-free.
+In addition, oats and oat products are safest when they have been certified gluten-free.
+While products labeled gluten-free should comply with the FDA definition of containing no more than 20 ppm of gluten, this is not third-party verified.
+GFCO’s standard for gluten-free is 10 ppm of gluten or less.
+Consult with your physician or dietitian before adding oats to your gluten-free diet.
 Safe grains and starches include rice, corn, potato, tapioca, bean, sorghum, soy, arrowroot and nut flours.

 How Can I Help?